kytos-ng/documentation/tutorials/napps/publishing_your_napp.rst

   Enter username: <username>

   Enter password: <token>

 After finishing the above steps your napp will be pushed to github and your will be able to view it in your repository.
-Follow Instructions in this |github_topic|_ to include topic name 'kytos-ng' to your repository.
+Follow the instructions on this |github_topic|_ to include topic name 'kytos-napp' to your repository.

 Your NApp is now uploaded.
 You can see your NApp on the web: https://github.com/topics/kytos-napp